RESCARRRA/advanced-javascript/README.md

   * **Letter**: Each letter object either display an underlying character, or a blank placeholder (such as an underscore), depending on whether or not the user has guessed the letter.

-3. The user's remaining guesses are tracked and the user is prompted if they would like to end the game when no guesses remain.
+3. The user's remaining guesses are tracked and shown to the user on each guess.

+4. The user is prompted if they would like to end the game when they've run out of guesses.

-4. Each constructor function is in it's own file; exported and required where needed.
+5. Each constructor function is in it's own file; exported and required when/where needed.

 - - -

-### Notes
+### Dependencies

 * See `package.json` file containing project dependencies